kche309/phylocancer/README.md

 # phylocancer
 The phylocancer repository contains code and data for performing phylogenetic inference using single-cell DNA data of colorectal cancer patients.
 We use the BEAST2 and BEAGLE software for evolutionary inference.
+These frameworks use Markov chain Monte Carlo (MCMC) to sample likely phylogenetic trees.
 This guide includes a complete list software requirements, installation, and usage instructions.
 We also include a demo and show example usage on our datasets.

 ## Hardware requirements
 `BEAST2` and `Beagle` can run on any standard machine with sufficient RAM.